 I spent a few more days in Tlaxcala, visiting the museo de arte popular (or artesenias) where I discovered a live scorpion in a 200 year old “talaveras” mug, amongst other excitement.
 Lots of beautiful images and arts and crafts endemic to the area, including painted wooden masks for carnaval (carnval is a huge festival in Tlaxcala), woven textile belts (6 feet long, similar to those in Lithuania), alfombras (designs on the street in colored sawdust), regional costumes, woven baskets, tule thatching, carved and/or painted walking sticks, and ceramics.
-The costumes donned for carnaval look exactly like those still used in Villingen, Germany, the Tirolean regions of Austria and Italy, and other parts of Europe.
-There are men dressed as women, men carrying umbrellas, a “hobby horse”, a charro (cowboy – a Mexican addition), and many men wearing masks depicting smiling European men with beards, blue eyes, and at least one gold tooth (to depict wealth).
-I don’t know the history behind the costumes, except that it was brought here by the Spanish.
-As were many delectable varieties of fruit trees, vegetables, and livestock upon which the local culinary tradition now depends.
-Many of these were actually introduced by the Franciscans, Dominicans, and Jesuits, who recognized the value of the rich soil and temperate climate in this part of Mexico.
+The costumes that locals used to don for Carnival look exactly like those still used in Villingen, Germany, the Tirolean regions of Austria and Italy, and other parts of Europe: men dressing as women, carrying umbrellas, riding a “hobby horse”, dressed as a charro (cowboy – a Mexican addition), and masks depicting smiling European-looking men with beards, blue eyes, and at least one gold tooth (apparently, to depict wealth).
+I don’t know the history behind the costumes, except that they were brought by the Spanish, as were many delectable varieties of fruit trees, vegetables, and livestock upon which the local culinary tradition now depends.
+Many flora and fauna were introduced by the Franciscans, Dominicans, and Jesuits, who recognized the value of the rich soil and temperate climate in this part of Mexico.

 I also stopped by the Escuela para Danza Regional Mexicana and watched the young people whirling, stomping, and prancing to various songs.
 They were preparing for a dance performance the following Sunday (tomorrow) in front of the museum in Tlaxcala.
 I also stopped by my friend Fernando Aguillar, who lives atop a windowless tower of sorts.
 He loves looking out over the countryside and surveying his kingdom.
 We watched his chickens and roosters roost in trees for the night, and he told me that the 9 windows will cost about 100 USD and that he is waiting for payment for a calf that he slaughtered.
 I will miss him most of all, his kind smile and good heart.
 I shared my bread and chicken with him, giving his dogs the bones, which they gulped down like wolves.
 I reluctantly bid him farewell – we joked that the next time I visited his house would be done.
 He is tired of sleeping with a shot gun and scaring away “ladrones” that almost stole his pigs, amongst other things.
 He decided to sell them at a loss rather than having them disappear outright.